A Letter from the Director

 Greetings from the shores of Lake Tahoe!
 It is my privilege to welcome you to this very special and iconic place in the American West and in God’s created order.

-Over the course of 13 weeks, we will be exploring the question, "What is Nature?" with our minds, our bodies, and our spirits.
+Over the course of 13 weeks, we will explore the question, "What is Nature?" with our minds, our bodies, and our spirits.
 Inherent in this question are other questions related to our relationship with the environment and our responsibility for preserving it.
 The lake, forests, and mountains surrounding us offer an ideal setting in which to take up our task.

 Contemporary philosophers and scientists of note agree that the dominant feature of postmodern life is fragmentation.
 Sadly, this fragmentation impacts even the college experience where one’s spiritual, academic, and social lives can exist in almost entirely separate spheres of experience.
 The goal the Tahoe Semester is to decrease our fragmentation by seeing how different academic disciplines and different people interrelate, and how each of us can bring the body, mind and spirit into a greater unity through a deeper understanding of our world and where we fit in.